Plan Exchange 2016 integration with SharePoint and Skype for Business

 Certain Exchange 2016 features are only fully available across your organization by using the new OAuth protocol.
 For example, before you can use In-Place eDiscovery to search on-premises and cloud-based mailboxes in an Exchange hybrid organization, you need to configure OAuth authentication between your Exchange on-premises and Exchange Online organizations.
 The Hybrid Configuration Wizard doesn't manage the OAuth authorization connection.
 For more information, see Configure OAuth Authentication Between Exchange and Exchange Online Organizations.

 In online deployments, Exchange Online, SharePoint Online and Skype for Business Online need to be configured for a modern authentication connection.
 Modern authentication brings Active Directory Authentication Library (ADAL)-based sign in to Office 2013 Windows clients.
 Office 2013 client applications sign in to the Office 365 service to gain access to Exchange Online, SharePoint Online and Skype for Business Online.
 We recommend that you enable Exchange Online for modern authentication when enabling modern authentication for Skype for Business.
 Modern authentication is enabled by default in SharePoint Online.
-For more information, see Enable Exchange Online for modern authentication.
+For more information, see Enable or disable modern authentication for Outlook in Exchange Online.

 The per service default state of modern authentication is: